-Maudlin's and Norsen's arguments against the idea that no other ontology is needed in addition to the wavefunction refer to local beables (in the 3d-space).
-However, a similar primitive ontology as for GRWm (see \$VIB) can work for MWI [2], by using as local beables the mass or charge density, solution originally proposed by Schrödinger to interpret the wavefunction.
+A primitive ontology similar to that of GRWm (see §VIB) can work for MWI [2], by using as local beables the mass or charge density, solution originally proposed by Schrödinger to interpret the wavefunction.
 But it can be argued that this adds new ontology besides the wavefunction, and that the same can be said if we take the center of mass of the atoms as the local beables in MWI.

 Some researchers consider that the abstract state vector and the Hamiltonian are sufficient to specify the ontology of MWI, and from it one can derive an essentially unique 3d-space, the tensor product structure, the preferred basis, and all there is to be known about the universe [14].
-This is impossible, because if any of these structures can be derived from the state vector and the Hamiltonian, infinitely many other physically distinct solutions exist [60].
+But if any of these structures can be derived from the state vector and the Hamiltonian, infinitely many other physically distinct solutions exist [61].
+So a preferred basis or another structure should exist.

-Other researchers consider that the wavefunction is needed, in the sense that not only the state vector is required, but also the 3d-space, and this is sufficient to specify the complete ontology [66, 67].
+And indeed, other researchers consider that not merely the abstract state vector is needed, but the wavefunction, as a state vector expressed in the 3d-space, and this is sufficient to specify the complete ontology [67, 68].